bsteinkirchner/BackgroundColorChanger/README.md

-# bootstrap-boilerplate
 Description:

-The purpose of this readme is to create the bootstrap boiulerplate.
+The purpose of this project is to demonstrate knowledge in Math.floor and Math.random to generate both random and hard coded color values to change the background with the click of a button.

-Prerequisites:
-Bootstrap, VS code, git

-Installation:

-License:
-N/A

-Contact:
-Bsteinkirchner@outlook.com
+Stack used:

+HTML, CSS, Javascript